 From 1993 to 2000 Mira Yevtich was a professor at the Sydney Conservatorium of Music.

 From 1998 to 2000 she initiated an exchange programme between the Rimsky-Korsakov St Petersburg State Conservatory and the Sydney Conservatorium of Music.

-She was a Guest Professor at the St Petersburg State Rimsky-Korsakov Conservatoire in 1999.
-In 2005, she was a Guest Professor at the Monash University (Melbourne).
-She has repeatedly appeared as a jury member at international competitions, including the Shanghai International Piano Competition.
+She was a guest professor at the St Petersburg Conservatory in 1999.
+In 2005 she was a guest professor at Monash University (Melbourne).
+She has repeatedly appeared as a jury member at international piano competitions in Cleveland, Shanghai and Sydney.

-Yevtich has toured in Austria, France, Russia, Italy, Belgium, the United Kingdom, Germany, the United States, Australia, Serbia, and Croatia.
-She has appeared in concert with such conductors as Yevgeny Svetlanov, Valery Gergiev, Yuri Bashmet, Alexander Anisimov, Alexander Polishchuk, Akira Naito, and Nigel Perrin.
-The musician has recorded numerous CDs in collaboration with Bel Air Music, Award, Quartz Music, Yugoton and Col Legno.
+Mira Yevtich has toured in Austria, France, Russia, Italy, Belgium, Great Britain, Germany, the USA, Australia, Turkey, Finland, Serbia and Croatia.
+She has appeared in concert with such conductors as Yevgeny Svetlanov, Valery Gergiev, Yuri Bashmet, Alexander Anisimov, Alexander Polishchuk, Dmitry Yablonsky, Akira Naito and Nigel Perrin.
+The musician has recorded numerous CDs in collaboration with Bel Air Music, Award, Quartz Music, Jugoton and col legno.

-In 2011, Mira Yevtich and Valery Gergiev founded the Mariinsky International Piano Festival.
+In 2007 she founded the Southern Highlands International Piano Competition in Bowral (Australia).
+In 2011 Mira Yevtich and Valery Gergiev founded the Mariinsky International Piano Festival.